rootCircle/codemark-cli/README.md

 ## License

-CodeMark CLI is released under the Apache License.
+CodeMark CLI is released under the Apache-2.0 License.
 See LICENSE for details.

 ## Support